New Big Money Means The Allstate Corporation (ALL) Investors Could Reap Benefit

-The Allstate Corporation (NYSE: ALL) is -22.14% lower on its value in year-to-date trading and has touched a low of $104.32 and a high of $144.46 in the current 52-week trading range.
+The Allstate Corporation (NYSE: ALL) is -19.10% lower on its value in year-to-date trading and has touched a low of $103.20 and a high of $144.46 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ALL stock was last observed hovering at around $108.53 in the last trading session, with the day’s loss setting it -2.95%.
+The ALL stock was last observed hovering at around $106.34 in the last trading session, with the day’s gains setting it 3.36% off its average median price target of $144.50 for the next 12 months.
+It is also 37.67% off the consensus price target high of $176.00 offered by 21 analysts, but current levels are -5.48% lower than the price target low of $104.00 for the same period.

 Sponsored

-The stock witnessed a -20.78% loss in the last 1 month and extending the period to 3 months gives it a -21.02%, and is -5.82% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.25% over the week and 2.98% over the month.
+The stock witnessed a -14.82% loss in the last 1 month and extending the period to 3 months gives it a -19.35%, and is 1.08% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 2.98% over the month.

 The Allstate Corporation (ALL) Analyst Forecasts